 Google has no control over the connection traffic while it traverses the provider's network; we encourage customers who have security needs to consider using strong encryption.

-Can I connect to the Internet via this connection?
+Can I connect to the internet by using this connection?

-No, you cannot connect to non Google services through the Carrier Peering connection.
+No, you cannot connect to non-Google products or services through the Carrier Peering connection.